Mapleton, Queensland: Geography

-The town is located high on the Blackall Range in the Sunshine Coast hinterland, 10 minutes drive from Nambour, 25 minutes from Maleny and 30 minutes from Maroochydore.
+The town is located on the Blackall Range in the Sunshine Coast hinterland at approx 400 m above sea level.

 Montville–Mapleton Road enters from the south, Nambour–Mapleton Road enters from the east, and Obi Obi Road exits to the south-west.

+Mapleton Falls National Park is in the west of the locality and Kondalilla National Park is in the south of the locality extending into neighbouring Flaxton and beyond.
+Historically a rural area, the land use is now predominantly rural residential with some grazing on native vegetation.

 History

 For countless generations, the Blackall Range has held spiritual significance for many Aboriginal people throughout South East Queensland.
 Abundant bunya pines growing throughout this area produced large nut crops, providing enough food for huge gatherings.
 When the nut crop peaked every three years, Kabi Kabi and neighbouring Wakka Wakka people hosted the Bonyee Festival.
 Many invited guests travelled great distances from coastal and inland areas to share food, songs and dances, arrange marriages, and other social interactions.
 A large grassy area near Baroon Pocket was an important gathering place.

 Early settlers of the area grew fruit, vegetables and cereal crops.
 The first timber cutters extracted red cedar and beech timber taking it to Nambour.

 Initially the settlement was known as Luton Vale until 1899 when the name was changed after the English town.
 The name of Mapleton was decided at a meeting of early settlers in 1894, with one of the group, W.J.
 Smith, having read about the English town of the same name.
 A postal receiving office was established at E.H.
 Biggs' Luton Vale Orchard in 1892.
 The area was officially named Mapleton, as a postal site, in 1894.

 During the 1890s, the area continued to develop with farm selections being made for various orchards and plantations.

 Mapleton Provisional School opened on 17 July 1899 with an initial enrolment of 15 students under teacher Lizzie Fitzgerald.
 It became Mapleton State School on 1 January 1909.

-In 1906, the road from the Mary Valley to Mapleton was complete.

 By 1909, a sawmill was operating in the town.
-It closed in 1972.

 The Mapleton Methodist Church was officially opened on Sunday 11 July 1909 by the Reverend W. Stanley Bath.
 The church building was 20 by 24 ft and built from hardwood that was cut at Mr Rosser's mill in Mapleton.
 The contractor was Mr W. Lanham.
 The church was located approximately at 21 Flaxton Drive.
 The church was still open in 1965, but, as at 2021, it is no longer operating and the building no longer exists.

-From 1915 through until 1944, Mapleton was served by a 2 ft gauge Mapleton Tramway which ran nearly 18 km from Nambour.
-It was worked by two shay locomotives.

 Pineapples, dairying and small crops were the towns major industries until the late 1950s.

-Mapleton Observatory was opened to the public in 2002.

-Since then, the scenic beauty of the area has allowed tourism to dominate in the decades since.